Last reviewed August 16, 2026

 Does the factory horn need to stay working in Maine?

-Yes. §1903 requires a signaling device in working order.
+Yes. §1903(1) makes it a violation to operate a motor vehicle “without a suitable and adequate horn or other device for signaling.”
 The Maine State Inspection also verifies the horn works as part of the annual safety inspection.

 Keep factory horn wired to OEM button; put train horn on separate dedicated switch.